 A little flavor goes a long way.
 It’s a fun exercise for the GM making the tables and fun for the players who come across your little scenes.
 Check out Ankor’s Dive, our inn over on Patreon for a great example of how these tables can be used.
-Granted, the table in that publication is totally an event table, but it made sense for the location of it.
-Goblins and giants spiders don’t frequent the inn.
+Granted, the table in that publication is totally an event table, but it made sense for the location.
+Goblins and giant spiders don’t frequent the inn.
 You can see the inn for free here:

 Leave examples of some of your tables in comments!
 Random can be better!